Powerlearnproject/se-day1-assignment-Quol04/Quol_README.md

 f) Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 Integrated Development Environments (IDEs)
+Increased Productivity & Efficiency -- IDEs streamline the development process by integrating multiple tools like code editors, debuggers, and compilers in a single interface.
+Better Code Quality & Debugging -- IDEs come with built-in debugging tools that allow developers to set breakpoints, inspect variables, and step through code execution to identify and fix issues quickly

 Version Control Systems (VCS)
+Code Collaboration & Teamwork -- VCS enables multiple developers to work on the same project simultaneously without overwriting each other's changes
+Code History & Change Tracking -- With VCS, every code change is recorded, allowing developers to track modifications, revert to previous versions, and understand who made what changes and why

 g) What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 Challenges